jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 9-12
 H.S. | C.S.U. (f) | U.C. (f)

-The fashion design lessons at this level are structured to challenge each student°Øs personal creativity.
+The fashion design lessons at this level are structured to challenge each student‚Äôs personal creativity.
 Projects in this course are created to stretch their accrued knowledge deeper into the designing aspect of the craft.
 This will lead them to class required participation in designing and sewing clothes, costumes and co-ordinate makeup and hair.
 Costume/fashion design includes board projects, elements of design, terminology and sketching.
 Students also learn sewing machine mechanics, sewing garments from commercial patterns, creating their own designs and learning hand sewing techniques.
 This class is recommended for 9th-12th graders looking to create fashion portfolio works, and 12th graders hoping to expand their fashion/historical and sewing knowledge.
 Class time includes critique, figure drawing, and design project development with sewing and construction.

 FASHION AND COSTUME DESIGN II
 Prerequisite: Completion of Fashion and Costume Design I or equivalent skill set